-The Fairmont Olympic Hotel Seattle is a gorgeous hotel and we had a lovely stay.
+The Fairmont Olympic Hotel Seattle is a gorgeous hotel with five-star service and we had such a lovely stay.
 The hotel was elegant without being ostentatious, luxurious yet comfortable.
 From the moment we arrived at the valet parking area and were promptly greeted by a black-hatted bellman until we checked out of the hotel, service was five-star.
 As a Le Club Accorhotels member, we received expedited check in, and as a Virtuoso customer, we received a complimentary upgrade from traditional guest room to suite.
 The handwritten note and a welcome gift of chocolates and cookies waiting in our room were a delightful touch.

 For more information on the Fairmont Seattle Olympic Hotel, please visit their website.

 (This post is not sponsored by Fairmont Hotels, we paid for our own stay.)